telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Searching

 To search for specific values in the URL and the headers of all sessions, use the **Search** text input.
 The search action will immediately filter and show all sessions, which contain the search terms.

+### Preconfigured Browser Capturing

+Use the **Open Browser** button to capture traffic from a specific browser instance without the need to modify the system proxy settings.
+[Learn more about the preconfigured browser capturing...]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing)

 ## Live Traffic List